Has the same effect as deleting the entire repo and re-cloning # Except it doesn't delete files in the .gitignore, to be safe nuke = "!sh -c \"git checkout $1 && git stash -u && git fetch --all && git reset --hard origin/$1 && git clean -df && git submodule update --init --recursive\" -"

 Shell commands as git aliases

-First, the odd syntax of running shell commands with parameters via git aliases:
+First, here is the syntax for running shell commands with parameters via git aliases:

 "!sh -c \"git command $1\" -"